jexuswebserver/jexus_docs/manager/tutorials/self-signed.rst

    the MMC snap-in from
    `Microsoft Doc <https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-view-certificates-with-the-mmc-snap-in>`_ .

-   If you want other machines to trust a self-signed certificate, perform the same on each of them.
-However, a valid certificate issued by domain CA or an external CA is recommended.
+.. note:: If you want other machines to trust a self-signed certificate, perform the same on each of them.
+However, a valid certificate issued by domain CA or an external CA is recommended, as they are usually trusted by Windows by default.

 Related Resources
 -----------------